 where $U_t^{(a)} \in \mathbb{R}^r$ is a latent factor which depends only on the time step $t$ and intervention $a$, $V_n \in \mathbb{R}^r$ is a latent factor which only depends on unit $n$, and $\epsilon_{n,t}^{(a)}$ is zero-mean SubGaussian random noise with variance at most $\sigma^2$.
 We assume, without loss of generality, that $|\langle U_t^{(a)}, V_n \rangle| \leq 1$ for all $n \geq 1$, $t \in [T]$, $a \in \{0, \ldots, A-1\}$. \end{assumption} Note that the learner observes $\pv{Y}{a}_{n,t}$ \emph{for only the intervention $a_n$ that unit $n$ is under at time step $t$}, and never observes $U_t^{(a)}$, $V_n$, or $\epsilon_{n,t}^{(a)}$.
 Such ``low rank'' assumptions are ubiquitous within the panel data literature (see references in~\Cref{sec:related}).
 We assume that $r$ is known to the learner, although principled heuristics exist for estimating $r$ in practice from data (see, e.g. Section 3.2 of \citet{agarwal2020synthetic}).
 Additionally, we make the following ``causal transportability'' assumption on the latent factors. \begin{assumption}[\textbf{Linear span inclusion}] For any post-intervention time step $t \in [T_0+1, T]$ and intervention $a \in \{0, \ldots, A-1\}$, we assume that $\pv{U}{a}_t \in \spn(\{\pv{U}{0}_{t} : t \in [T_0]\})$. \end{assumption} Intuitively,~\Cref{ass:hlsi} allows for information to be inferred about the potential outcomes in the post-intervention time period using pre-treatment observations.
-The goal of the learner is to estimate unit-specific counterfactual outcomes under different interventions.
+A popular goal in the literature is to estimate unit-specific counterfactual outcomes under different interventions.
 In the sequel, we will show how to do this \emph{when the sequence of units and interventions is chosen adaptively}.
-In line with previous work in SI and SC, our target causal parameter is the (counterfactual) \emph{average expected post-intervention outcome}. \begin{definition} The average expected post-intervention outcome of unit $n$ under intervention $a$ is\looseness-1
+In line with previous work, our target causal parameter is the (counterfactual) \emph{average expected post-intervention outcome}. \begin{definition} The average expected post-intervention outcome of unit $n$ under intervention $a$ is\looseness-1

 where the expectation is taken with respect to $(\epsilon_{n,t}^{(a)})_{T_0 < t\leq T}$. \end{definition} While we consider the \emph{average} post-intervention outcome, our results may be readily extended to settings in which the target causal parameter is any \emph{linear} combination of post-intervention outcomes.